sumayamateen/Data-Analytics-Portfolio/README.md

 ---

 ## About Me
 I am a **Data Analyst specializing in Data Visualization, Business Intelligence (BI), and Predictive Analytics**.
-I am focused on the full analytical lifecycle—from transforming raw data into reliable insights, to building clear reporting dashboards that drive measurable business value.
+I am focused on the full analytical lifecycle from transforming raw data into reliable insights, to building clear reporting dashboards that drive measurable business value.

 My hands-on experience comes from rigorous programs, including the Meta Data Analyst Professional Certificate, AnalytixCamp SQL Analytics, and the Excelerate Internship Program.